opencv/opencv/modules/imgproc/doc/filtering.rst

 ---------
 .. c:function:: void Sobel( const Mat\& src, Mat\& dst, int ddepth,            int xorder, int yorder, int ksize=3,            double scale=1, double delta=0,            int borderType=BORDER_DEFAULT )

-    Calculates the first, second, third or mixed image derivatives using an extended Sobel operator
+    Calculates the first, second, third, or mixed image derivatives using an extended Sobel operator.

-    :param src: The source image
+    :param src: Source image.

-    :param dst: The destination image; will have the same size and the same number of channels as  ``src``
+    :param dst: Destination image of the same size and the same number of channels as  ``src`` .

-    :param ddepth: The destination image depth
+    :param ddepth: Destination image depth.

-    :param xorder: Order of the derivative x
+    :param xorder: Order of the derivative x.

-    :param yorder: Order of the derivative y
+    :param yorder: Order of the derivative y.

-    :param ksize: Size of the extended Sobel kernel, must be 1, 3, 5 or 7
+    :param ksize: Size of the extended Sobel kernel.
+It must be 1, 3, 5, or 7.

-    :param scale: The optional scale factor for the computed derivative values (by default, no scaling is applied, see  :func:`getDerivKernels` )
+    :param scale: Optional scale factor for the computed derivative values.
+By default, no scaling is applied.
+See  :func:`getDerivKernels` for details.

-    :param delta: The optional delta value, added to the results prior to storing them in  ``dst``
+    :param delta: Optional delta value that is added to the results prior to storing them in  ``dst`` .

-    :param borderType: The pixel extrapolation method, see  :func:`borderInterpolate`
+    :param borderType: Pixel extrapolation method.
+See  :func:`borderInterpolate` for details.

-In all cases except 1, an
+In all cases except one, the
 :math:`\texttt{ksize} \times
-\texttt{ksize}` separable kernel will be used to calculate the derivative.
+\texttt{ksize}` separable kernel is used to calculate the derivative.
 When
-:math:`\texttt{ksize = 1}` , a
+:math:`\texttt{ksize = 1}` , the
 :math:`3 \times 1` or
-:math:`1 \times 3` kernel will be used (i.e. no Gaussian smoothing is done). ``ksize = 1`` can only be used for the first or the second x- or y- derivatives.
+:math:`1 \times 3` kernel is used (that is, no Gaussian smoothing is done). ``ksize = 1`` can only be used for the first or the second x- or y- derivatives.

-There is also the special value ``ksize = CV_SCHARR`` (-1) that corresponds to a :math:`3\times3` Scharr filter that may give more accurate results than a :math:`3\times3` Sobel.
+There is also the special value ``ksize = CV_SCHARR`` (-1) that corresponds to the :math:`3\times3` Scharr filter that may give more accurate results than the :math:`3\times3` Sobel.
 The Scharr aperture is

 .. math::

     \vecthreethree{-3}{0}{3}{-10}{0}{10}{-3}{0}{3}

-for the x-derivative or transposed for the y-derivative.
+for the x-derivative, or transposed for the y-derivative.

-The function calculates the image derivative by convolving the image with the appropriate kernel:
+The function calculates an image derivative by convolving the image with the appropriate kernel:

 .. math::